 After the Doppler beams have been created, stacks are formed.
 A stack is the collection of all the beams that have illuminated the same Doppler cell.

-After the collection, the whole stack is averaged.
+After the collection, the whole stack is averaged (multi-looking).
 Note that, before averaging, the stack has been aligned and the beams have been converted to power waveforms.
 The average should be performed in the along track (beams) dimension in order to get the L1B waveform.
 If we perform the average on the range dimension we obtain the power distribution along track (top right).

-Furthermore, wind velocity can also be extracted.
+Furthermore, wind velocity can also be extracted from the backscattering coefficient.